 I like food, but I don’t really need anything fancy.
 I often drink my juice out of the carton, I’ve been known to put ketchup on steak, and if it used to live in the water, there’s a 95% chance I won’t want to eat it.
 So taste testing fancy vinegar that sells for 45 to 200 euros per tiny bottle was an interesting experience for me.

 The woman hosting us handed out plastic spoons to me, Andy and another couple.
 “Ah, is this the traditional plastic spoon?”
 Andy asked with his usual sarcasm.
 The joke went over her head, but she explained how spoons made from certain materials can greatly affect the taste of the vinegar.
-I guess plastic is fairly neutral, and hey, no washing for them to do afterwards!
+I guess plastic is fairly neutral, so that’s what they use.

 Different perspectives on vinegar